monodot/ynab-fun/qiffix/README.md

 # qiffix

-A utility that converts debits to credits (and vice versa) in QIF files, suitable for importing credit card transactions into YNAB.
+A utility that converts debits to credits (and vice versa) in QIF (Quicken) files.
+Written for importing credit card transactions into YNAB.

-Especially for those banks (e.g. Lloyds Bank) which think that credit card spending should be classed as a credit.
+Especially for those banks (e.g. Lloyds Bank) who think that credit card spending should be classed as a credit. (???)

 Written for Python 3+.